juareisa000/Guide-to-Setup-GH-Pages/README.md

 > - a different theme?
 Maybe others would have worked better?
 > - content split across multiple pages?
 This page became very long and maybe a bit unweildy.

-> Check out a simple redesign with a different theme, and content broken up
+> Check out a simple redesign with a different theme, and content broken up:
-> [Redesigned Page](https://shaunweg.github.io/guide-for-web-camp-redesign/)What do you think?
+> - [Redesigned Page](https://shaunweg.github.io/guide-for-web-camp-redesign/) What do you think?

 ***